 Introduction / History

 The Devadiga are a Hindu people who live in southwest India.
 Their names come from words that mean, "servant of a god."
 Like their name suggests, the traditional occupation of the Devadiga was assisting Brahmins in temples as helpers and musicians.
 The Devadiga clean and maintain the temples.
 The Devadiga are also known for a special type of folk dance they perform.
-The Devadiga are a Scheduled Caste, meaning that they are eligible for special consideration for public jobs and university admission.

 Where Are they Located?